profnandaa/c-pointers-demystified/README.md

 - The function returns a pointer to the allocated memory, or `NULL` if the request fails.

 ## Memory Leak
-"leak" -> failing to release a resource in a timely manner
+- _Leak_ - failing to release a resource in a timely manner.
+- Memory leak occurs when programmers create a memory in heap and forget to delete it.

 **Rodney's Challenge:**